Miguel-Dorta/gkup/README.md

 # gkup
 **WARNING:** Do NOT use it!
-This program stills in its pre-alpha development phase.
+This program stills in its alpha development phase.

 Backup tool